 Key Research Papers

 - Di Forti M, et al. (2012).
 Confirmation that the AKT1 (rs2494732) genotype influences the risk of psychosis in cannabis users.
-Biol Psychiatry.
+Biological Psychiatry.

 Privacy